visualrobots/proxy-hooker/README.md

 Features
 --------

-- Listen for container "start" and "stop" events
+- Listen for container "start", "stop" and "die" events
 - Generate the reverse proxy file from a template (Golang template syntax)
 - No dependency (written in Golang)